Society of St. Vincent de Paul Omaha

 Robert's Story

-One of the people who has truly benefitted from our organization’s services to the homeless is Robert B. Robert (pictured) is currently staying in the homeless shelter at the Siena Francis House, just down the street from our Holy Family Community Center.
+One of the people who has truly benefitted from our organization’s services to the homeless is Robert.
+Robert (pictured) is currently staying in the homeless shelter at the Siena Francis House, just down the street from our Holy Family Center.
 Roberts’s story is both heart-breaking and heart-warming, and is intimately intertwined with the Society and the special work that happens here at 1715 Izard Street.

 Learn More